Pluto - "God of the underworld"

 Pluto's theme is transformation and power.
 Destructing old patterns and transform with self-empowerment.
-He's intense, powerful and represents everything "deep" - also death but in the meaning of rebirth (The Phoenix rising from the ashes).
-As Pluto is of the deep, it's about the inner self- the inner power - the more aware and conscious we become about our own abilities (power) the more we transform and become that Phoenix.
+He's intense, powerful and represents everything "deep" - also death but in the meaning of rebirth while we're "alive", in other words a kind of self-discovery and empowerment.

 Pluto (Roman) - Hades in Greek - Both the ruler of the "underworld".
 He's the eldest of Cronus and Rhea's sons - the elder Brother of Zeus and Poseidon.
 He abducted Persephone (Demeter/Ceres daughter) as he wanted and did marry her.
 She stayed with him for a third or half of the year.
 As the ruler of the underworld he wasn't liked to be seen - neither the Humans nor the Gods, so he mostly stayed in his "kingdom".
 He was thought to be very rich as he ruled over all the hidden metals of the Earth.

 Pluto periodically comes closer to the Sun than Neptune, but a stable orbital resonance with Neptune prevents them from colliding.